aaronbloomfield/pdr/labs/lab04/index.md

 -- same thing with the leading zeros added), and 0x401f41 (or 0x00401f41 -- again, the same thing) to 9.95312.

-Note: during the conversion, you can assume that any bit in the mantissa after the 10th bit will be a zero.
+Note: during the conversion, the numbers provided do not have any 1 bits in the mantissa after the 10th bit.
 It could be that your floating point number needs the first 10 bits of the mantissa, or it could need less.
-But all bits after the first 10 should be set to zero.
+But all bits after the first 10 are supposed to be zero.
+So if your conversion has any bits beyond that set to 1, then you are doing something wrong.
 You will be expected to be able to do this on a test -- although in an exam situation, because no calculators are allowed, the math involved with determining the mantissa won't be very hard.
-Note that with the provided numbers for this pre-lab, any bit in the mantissa beyond the 10th bit will always be zero -- so if you are getting 1's in the mantissa after the 10th bit, you are doing something wrong.

 Your conversion should be in a PDF file called floatingpoint.pdf, which will be submitted with the pre-lab.
 The idea is to show the